acdh-oeaw/apis-core-rdf/docs/source/features.rst

 a collection to point to the collections parent.
-This is useful if you want to implement a workflow (i.e. three collections: `done` as the root one, `in process` with `done` as parent and `todo` with `in process` as parent - the user can then on the click of a button change an the collection an instance is connected to)
+This is useful if you want to implement a workflow (i.e. three collections: `done` as the root one, `in process` with `done` as parent and `todo` with `in process` as parent - the user can then on the click of a button change the collection an instance is connected to from `todo` to `in process` and finally `done`.)

 * :py:func:`apis_core.collections.templatetags.apis_collections.collection_session_toggle_by_id`